Last Updated: 4/24/2017

 One part of answering this question is looking at screen resolution.
 After all, the screen size plays the biggest part in how your work is going to be presented.

-When it comes to just screen resolutions, the most popular resolutions currently are:
+When it comes to just screen resolutions, the most popular Desktop, Tablet, and Console (not mobile) resolutions in North America currently (March 31, 2017) are:

 There’s a good listing of common resolutions for desktops, laptops, and mobile devices on Wikipedia here.

-On the flip side, there are mobile devices with much smaller resolutions–800 x 480 for Samsung, 320 x 480 for iPhone, 1024 x 768 for older iPads–in addition to maximum image size limits before things break.
+On the flip side, there are mobile devices with much smaller resolutions–800 x 480 for Samsung, 320 x 480 for iPhone–in addition to maximum image size limits before things break.
 There’s a good, long list of mobile screen resolutions here.
+Also, there’s a nice, quick reference of just iOS resolutions here.

 Time and frustration saving tip: the maximum size limit for images to display correctly on the iPad 1 – iPad 4 is 1024 x 1024 x 3 = 3,145,728.